stopherjones/christopher-jones-photography/README.md

 * I pay for my custom url, but that's it.
 * I already own the Android tablet, and Lightroom subscription so I'm not counting those towards the costs.
 Sunk costs and all that.
 * I also re-sized the images in Adobe Lightroom for Windows.
 I tried a few Android re-sizing apps but found either the quality was lacking, or you had to pay to remove watermarks / quantity limits (see objective #7).
 Lightroom for Android just doesn't have the range of options that the desktop version has.
 I already owned the Windows device with Adobe Lightroom too, so I'm not counting that as a cost either.

+## Credits and thanks

+* Jo Franchetti, for the intro to CSS grids: https://medium.com/samsung-internet-dev/common-responsive-layouts-with-css-grid-and-some-without-245a862f48df
+* W3 Schools, for the basic info and tutorials, especially styling and the nav bar https://www.w3schools.com
+* Kevan Worrall, for the shutter-rose logo icon https://kevanworrall.myportfolio.com